ASU-EGR304-2025-F-206/EGR304-TechMinds/docs/02-Team-Organization.md

 As a team, we collaboratively developed our charter at the beginning of the semester to establish a shared foundation of values, goals, and responsibilities.
 We reviewed several examples, including ASU’s institutional charter, to guide our discussion and ensure alignment with the spirit of inclusion, innovation, and accountability.

 > **Team 206 Charter:**
-> *"Team 206 is committed to fostering a collaborative and inclusive environment where every member contributes actively toward the development of meaningful, real-world engineering solutions.
-Our work is guided by open communication, shared responsibility, and a collective drive to grow both individually and as a team."*
+> *"Team 206 is committed to fostering a collaborative, inclusive environment where every member actively contributes toward creating meaningful, real-world embedded systems.
+We prioritize user-centered design, safety, and reliable engineering practices as we design a modular motion-and-light-sensing curtain control subsystem.
+Our work is guided by open communication, shared responsibility, timely feedback, and a focus on measurable outcomes. "*

 This charter represents more than just a mission statement—it reflects how we intend to work together, make decisions, and hold each other accountable throughout the course.
 It was agreed upon through group discussion, with input from all members, and was documented formally during our initial planning phase.